leto/writing/misc/lydia_book.md

 times in the Perl and Parrot communities, where you can often find me.

 Tests allow you to change things quickly and know if something is broken.
-They are like jetpacks for devevlopers.
+They are like jet packs for developers.

 Carpenters have a bit of sage wisdom that goes like this: